redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 ### Configuring data source using JDBC Driver

-- **DriverManagerDataSource:** It always creates a new connection for every connection request
+- `DriverManagerDataSource`: It always creates a new connection for every connection request
-- **SimpleDriverDataSource:** It is similar to the DriverManagerDataSource except that it works with the JDBC driver directly
+- `SimpleDriverDataSource`: It is similar to the DriverManagerDataSource except that it works with the JDBC driver directly
-- **SingleConnectionDataSource:**  It returns the same connection for every connection request, but it is not a pooled data source
+- `SingleConnectionDataSource`:  It returns the same connection for every connection request, but it is not a pooled data source
-- **EmbeddedDatabaseBuilder: Very useful in development/test databases.** Used to create an embedded database using Java Config like in the following example
+- `EmbeddedDatabaseBuilder`: Very useful in development/test databases.** Used to create an embedded database using Java Config like in the following example

 ```java
 return new EmbeddedDatabaseBuilder()